MicrosoftDocs/learn/learn-pr/azure/intro-to-personalizer/includes/3-how-personalizer-works.md

 The preceding image depicts the following action sequences:

-1. User interacts with the site or application
+1. User interacts with the site or application.
-1. User information, context plus features, and actions to choose plus features are sent to the **Rank** API
+   1. User information, context plus features, and actions to choose plus features are sent to the **Rank** API.
    1. The Personalizer service will:
-    1. decide whether to exploit the current model
+      1. decide whether to exploit the current model or
-    1. or explore new choices for the model
+      1. explore new choices for the model.
-1. The Personalizer service returns a rank response, in the form of a reward action ID.
+1. The Personalizer service returns a *rank* response, in the form of a *reward action ID*.
     1. Your system presents that content and determines a reward score based on your own business rules.
-1. Your system returns the reward score to the learning loop using the following sequence
+1. Your system returns the reward score to the learning loop using the following sequence:
-    1. When Personalizer receives the reward, the reward is sent to EventHub
+    1. When Personalizer receives the reward, the reward is sent to the event hub.
-    1. The rank and reward are correlated
+    1. The rank and reward are correlated.
-    1. The AI model is updated based on the correlation results
+    1. The AI model is updated based on the correlation results.
-    1. The inference engine is updated with the new model
+    1. The inference engine is updated with the new model.